gr01d/django-otpsample-application/README.md

 ## How

+### For superuser level accounts

+Note: Always login on /admin only! not /login

 1. After creating the super user, execute addstatictoken for the user.

 2. Navigate to /admin login with that one time use token.

 3. Go to the the admin dashboard > Otp_Totp > TOTP devices > Add.
 Fields are self explanatory, generate your OTP codes using your mobile device by scanning the QR Code.

+### For user level accounts (non staff/admin)

+1. Login with the /login and not /admin

 ## TO DO

-- fix captcha implementation on admin or

-- disable admin login

-- Not logging on on some user
+- Clean code

 ## Changelog

+- added custom admin login page

-- add otp static token enabled
+- added otp static token enabled

-- enabled simple captcha admin login (overriden by OTP!)

 ## License